Caddisflies undergo complete metamorphosis. The caddisfly lifecycle includes four stages – egg, larva, pupa and adult.

 They roam the faster runs looking for food, many are predators feeding on other small aquatic insects and larvae, such as Rhyacophila (Green Rock Worm).

-The caddisfly larva eventually seals their cases or spins a cocoon and go into pupation.
-After about 2-5 weeks the fully developed pupae breaks free of its cocoon or case and swims to the surface or crawls to the shoreline.
+Caddisfly larvae eventually seal their cases or spin a cocoon and go into pupation.
+After several weeks or possibly months the fully developed pupae break free of their cocoon or sealed case and swim to the surface or crawl to the shoreline.
 This is referred to as the pharate adult.
-The adult caddisfly is encased inside a transparent, thin waterproof pupal skin (think of a person inside a diver's suit).
+The air-breathing adult caddisfly is encased inside a transparent, thin waterproof pupal skin (think of a person inside a diver's suit).

-Note: Some caddisfly larvae go dormant and hide over the summer before going into pupation, such as the large stick caddis case larva that are so abundant and easy to see in the river in the Spring.
+Note: Some caddisfly larvae go dormant and hide over the summer before going into pupation, such as the large stick-case caddis clarvae (Pycnopsyche) that are abundant and easy to find in many rivers in the Spring.

 The pharate adult is somehow shrink-wrapped to protect the fully developed adult caddisfly as it makes it way out of the river or stream.
 Some authors have stated the causes an air bubble to be trapped inside the pupal skin that creates a silvery glow as the pharate adult makes its way to the surface.